Contact our corporate or local offices directly.

 And once this financial profile is defined, you can also use the Auto Pay feature for selected licenses as required, ensuring that subscription is paid before expiring, and so avoiding potential disruptions to your service.

 If you have purchased a Standalone or Private Server License, you can activate that license directly from the detailed License Management page, by clicking the Activate button.
-The Activate License section will appear, from where you can select which version of Altium NEXUS the license is to be activated for.
-For a Private Server License, you can also nominate whether activation is for a Primary or Secondary Private License Server.
+The Activate License section will appear, from where you can select which version of Altium Designer the license is to be activated for.

 Once you have made your selection, simply click the OK button, the